Artist Statement – Stan Chraminski

 I am often asked why an artist, in this age of many modes of reproduction of scenes of the world around us, chooses to paint landscapes.
 My answer - I love the challenge of it!
 Just look at the variety of the earth’s dome around and above us.
 An artist must carefully select just a single slice of this ever changing reality, then combine the elements of composition, color, line, and texture to create the desired emotional impact.
 Each stroke is a separate decision of color, size, shape, direction, thickness, and texture which can go well or wrong and it is the sum of these strokes which creates the work.
 It is this process which continually drives me to pick up my brushes.

 No matter the type of work, the emotional impact I hope to achieve in the viewer is my main goal.
 I want the viewer to stand where I stood in front of a landscape, or for the abstracts, just in front of the painting, and feel the same flow of feelings I did.
 Most often, this impact is a scene of serenity to help us deal with our modern chaos, an island amid the storm.
-In other works I seek to show the darker side of nature, captured under the artificial lights we live our nights by.
+I've also done night scenes in other works to show the darker side of nature, captured under the artificial lights we live our nights by.

 Willem de Kooning once said, "One idea in art is as good as another; execution is all."
 It is this perfection of execution that I seek.